When Can I Start More Advanced Agility Training With My Puppy?

 8.2 Individual Skill Sets

 Every puppy has their own set of strengths and weaknesses.
 Assess your puppy's individual skill sets and adjust the training focus accordingly.
-Some puppies may excel in speed and jumping, while others may have a natural inclination for weaving through poles.
+Some puppies may excel in and jumping, while others may have a natural inclination for weaving through poles.
 Identifying their strengths and weaknesses allows you to individualize the training plan and focus on areas that require improvement.

 8.3 Communication Styles